Rovaniementie 3222 E, 99830 Saariselkä, Finland

 I requested ‘vegan breakfast’ along with the booking and the resort responded that there would be vegan items for the breakfast.
 Which meant – oatmilk?
 Nothing was labelled so we didn’t take anything from the main buffet.
 There was no staff around to ask.
 But in the end, we went to ask and got a dessert, at least!

 The resort offers on site guided activities.
-The common Lapland activities like Aurora trips, snowmobiling – good!
+The common Lapland activities like Aurora trips or snowmobiling are great!
 We had no time for any this time.

 Northern Lights Village Saariselkä